-Analysis form is provided as Attachment 7-10 to this Chapter).
-For example, if KCDBG funds are being used to pay a portion of a bookkeeper's salary in the accounting department of the city, then employment data should be available for the department.
-Note this data is not required for any public or private entity performing services under contract to the unit of general local government; e.g., an Area Development District (ADD) or engineering firm that is administering a KCDBG project under a contract with a local government.

-- Government hiring practices and policies.

-- Affirmative Action Plan (if applicable).

-- Documentation of the affirmative actions the grantee has taken to overcome the effects of prior discrimination as determined through a formal compliance review or court proceeding, where the recipient has previously discriminated against persons on the grounds of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity in administering a program or activity funded in whole or in part with KCDBG funds.
+- Employment Work Force Analysis form is provided as Attachment 7-10 to this Chapter).
+For example, if CDBG-DR funds are being used to pay a portion of a bookkeeper's salary in the accounting department of the city, then employment data should be available for the department.
+Note this data is not required for any public or private entity performing services under contract to the unit of general local government; e.g., an Area Development District (ADD) or engineering firm that is administering a CDBG-DR project under a contract with a local government. - Government hiring practices and policies. - Affirmative Action Plan (if applicable). - ✓ Documentation of the affirmative actions the Subrecipient has taken to overcome the effects of prior discrimination as determined through a formal compliance review or court proceeding, where the recipient has previously discriminated against persons on the grounds of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity in administering a program or activity funded in whole or in part with CDBG -DR funds.